theosotr/fsmove-eval/README.md

 # Artifact for "Practical Fault Detection in Puppet Programs" (ICSE'20)

-This repository contains instructions and scripts to re-run the evaluation of the ICSE'20 paper
+This is the artifact for the ICSE'20 paper
 "Practical Fault Detection in Puppet Programs".

 A pre-print of the paper is available [here](https://dimitro.gr/assets/papers/SMS20.pdf).